Skip to content

 Claude Code for Java Developers

-A hands-on, eight-module course teaching Java and JVM developers to pair effectively with Claude Code — from first session to team-wide adoption, with Maven, Gradle, Spring, JUnit, and Testcontainers examples throughout.
-The Markdown lessons are the single source of truth; the site renders them directly rather than duplicating text into HTML.
+A hands-on, eight-module course teaching Java and JVM developers to pair effectively with Claude Code — from first session to team-wide adoption, with Maven, Gradle, Spring, and JUnit examples throughout.

 AI Software engineering Java